pixilab/net-blocks/README.md

 # IMPORTANT

-This is an **unsupported example**.
-While we attempt to keep this methods up to date and working as described for the desired target audience and platform, this is NOT a PIXILAB product.
-If you need help setting up Blocks in the cloud, or on some other server, we may be able to assist you for a fee.
+While we attempt to keep the installation method described here up to date and working for the desired target audience and platform, this is **not** an official PIXILAB product.

+If you need help setting up Blocks in the cloud, or on some other suitable server, we may be able to assist you for a fee.
+However, ongoing maintenance, security and backups will need to be managed by other means.
 Contact info@pixilab.se for more information.

-## Scripts to build a Blocks server in the cloud
+## Scripts for building a Blocks server

-These scripts and files helps with installing PIXILAB Blocks on a VPS (Virtual Private Server) as well as some other "plain vanilla" server environments based on Debian 10 or similar operating systems (e.g. Ubuntu).
-It was initially devised for a Digital Ocean Debian 10 droplet, but has been used successfully with other hosting providers including Microsoft Azure, Linode and Vultr.
+These scripts and files helps with installing PIXILAB Blocks on a VPS (Virtual Private Server) as well as some other "plain vanilla" server environments based on Debian 10/11 or similar operating systems (e.g. Ubuntu).
+It was initially devised for a Digital Ocean Debian droplet, but has been used successfully with other hosting providers including Microsoft Azure, Linode and Vultr.

 The scripts and instructions presented here assume familiarity with VPSes in general, the concept of private/public keys, domain names, DNS entries and the linux terminal.
 Items within angle brackets shown below are placeholders, to be substituted with your own values/names as appropriate.
 Items in `monospaced font` are to be entered, one line at a time, at the server's command prompt.
 The initial installation is assumed to be done by the root user.
 If that user account is not available, an account that is member of the sudoers group must be used and you will need to prepend some commands with _sudo_.